-MAYOR'S OFFICE, NEW YORK, December 31, 1885.
+MAYOR'S OFFICE, New York, December 31, 1885.

-In pursuance of the ordinance, approved April 30, 1877, and amended June I, 1877, entitled, "An ordinance to prevent the danger of hydrophobia to any of the inhabitants of the City of New York," notice is hereby given that all Dogs found at large in the City of New York on and after January I, contrary to such ordinance, will be signed and disposed of as provided will be siezed and disposed of as provided
+In pursuance of the ordinance, approved April 30, 1877, and amended June 1, 1877, entitled, "An ordinance to prevent the danger of hydrophobia to any of the inhabitants of the City of New York," notice is hereby given that all Dogs found at large in the City of New York on and after January L. contrary to such ordinance. and after January 1, contrary to such ordinance, will be siezed and disposed of as provided

 The Dog Pound at the foot of Sixteenth street, East river, is hereby designated as the place where dogs so captured must be delivered to the Keeper thereof.
-The Pound will be open from eight challenge.
-Keeper thereof.
-The Pound will be open from eight o'clock A. M. until five o'clock P. M. daily, Sundays excepted, on and after the first day of January, 1886.
+The Pound will be open from eight o'clock A. M. until five o'clock P. M. daily, Sundays excepted, on and after the first day of January 1886 January, 1886.

 WM.
-R. GRACE, Mayor.
+R. GRACE,